-In local restriction tier 4 areas, individuals who are clinically extremely vulnerable are advised to work from home and where this is not possible, they should not go into work.
-Individuals in this group will have been identified through a Extremely clinically vulnerable (High risk) individuals Medium not attend the work place.
-In local restriction tier 4 areas, individuals who are clinically extremely vulnerable are advised to work from home and low low As above As above ves --- -- -------- --- ----- ----- ---------- ---------- ------------ letter from the NHS or from their GP and may have been advised to shield in the past, most recently in November 2020.
-Pupils - As from 5th January 2021 pupils that have been identified as CEV will be reviewed to identify if they are still considered CEV, if they are, they will be asked to shield again and should not attend school.
+See amended guidance and individual risk assessment for staff that are CEV Pupils - As from 25th February 2021 clinicians have reviewed all children and young people who were initially identified as clinically extremely vulnerable to confirm whether they are still thought to be at highest risk.
+Pupils that have been identified as CEV and they will be asked to shield again and should not attend school.
 Clinically Vulnerable staff medium Individual risk assessment to be completed/reviewed for clinically vulnerable staff and pupils Protective measures will be put in place for staff and pupils, as far as is possible, to ensure that the risk of transmission is reduced Clinically vulnerable staff can continue to attend school.
 While in school they should follow the control measures the school has put in place to minimise the risks of transmission.
 This includes taking particular care to observe good hand and respiratory hygiene, minimising contact and maintaining social distancing in line with the provisions set out in the 'prevention' section of government guidance.
 This provides that ideally, adults should maintain 2 metre distance from others, and where this is not possible avoid close face to face contact and minimise time spent within 1 metre of others.
 While the risk of transmission between young children and adults is likely to be low, adults should continue to take care to socially distance from other adults including older children and adolescents.
-People who live with those who are clinically extremely vulnerable or clinically vulnerable can attend the workplace unless advised otherwise by an individual letter from the NHS or a specialist doctor. low As above As above yes
+Pregnancy - pregnant women are considered CV.
+In some cases pregnant women may also have other health conditions that mean they are considered CEV, where the advice for clinically extremely vulnerable staff will apply.
+COVID-19 vaccination low low As above As above yes